isabella232/experience-manager-xml-documentation-learn.en/help/tutorials/web-editor/native-pdf-web-editor.md

 ## Using the Native PDF publishing {#native-pdf-publishing}

-When authoring content, it becomes essential to ensure that the content is legible for viewing, editing, and printing.
+When authoring content, it becomes essential to ensure that the content is optimized for viewing, editing, and printing.
 Using standards such as the W3C CSS3 for content styling and CSS paged media standards for page definition properties such as size, margins, orientation, page breaks, headers, footers, and page numbering, you can set the view and layout for your PDF document ensuring consistency and usability.
 The Native PDF publishing feature uses these standards to generate a PDF.

 With the native PDF publishing, you can use predefined templates to ensure consistency in content layout and structure, apply stylesheets to alter the look-and-feel of your output, optimize PDF, set printer marks, allow screen reader support, set PDF conformance, embed fonts, and much more.